sindresorhus/screenfull/readme.md

 - Chrome 15+
 - Firefox 10+
 - Safari 5.1+
+- Opera 12.50+

-In Firefox alphanumeric keyboard input while in full-screen mode causes a warning message to appear.
+In Firefox <=14 alphanumeric keyboard input while in full-screen mode causes a warning message to appear.

 Safari 5.1 doesn't support use of the keyboard in fullscreen.